There are a surprising number of psychedelic substances — both natural and man-made.

 Psychedelic is derived from the Greek words — psyche (meaning soul or mind) and delien (meaning “to manifest.”
 Therefore, the word essentially means “mind-manifesting” or “soul manifesting.”

 There have been other terms put forward as an alternative, but nothing caught on like the word psychedelic.
-This is likely due to the preference of this word by Timothy Leary — a man widely considered to be the father of psychedelics.

 Some of the alternative suggestions for psychedelics:

 - Phanerothyme — put forward by Aldous Huxley, meaning “visible soul.”